An immersive horror experience where the asylum itself becomes your worst enemy.

 Explore key Blueprint systems I developed for Project Asylum.

-Furniture Sound Effect: Implemented sound effects for moving or interacting with furniture, adding immersion and environmental feedback.
+Furniture Drag & Sound Effect: Implemented the drag that relocates the furnitures current location to the desired location, and sound effects for moving or interacting with furniture, adding immersion and environmental feedback.

-Door Slam Implementation on the Trigger Box: Created a trigger-based door slamming mechanic to surprise and unsettle players, paired with sound cues.
+Door Slam Functionality: Created a trigger-based door slamming mechanic to surprise and unsettle players, paired with sound cues.

 Prompts System Adjustment: Enhanced interaction prompts for engaging with objects like flashlights, doors, and environmental elements.